Calveeeeen/App-Academy/ServersAPIsAndPromises/HTTPServersI/HTTPBasicsProject/practice-for-week-08-http-basics-long-practice-main/documentation.md

 | furniture   | Furniture      |
 | clothing    | Clothing       |

 * Note: In Chome dev tools, if the "body" of a request exists, it will appear in the network tab as "payload".

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/
 - Headers:
+  -
 - Body:

 Response components:
-- Status code:
+- Status code: 302
 - Headers:
 - Body:

 ### Ask for the edit product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type:
 - Body:
+  - HTML page with the newly edited product

 ### Submit an edit for an existing product

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/:productID/
 - Headers:
+  - Content-Type: application/x-www-form-urlencoded
 - Body:
+  - HTML page with all the information about the product

 Response components:
-- Status code:
+- Status code: 302
 - Headers:
+  - Content-Type: application/x-www-form-urlencoded
 - Body:
+  - Redirected to the newly editted product page.

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method:
+- Method: Post
-- URL:
+- URL: /products/:productID
 - Headers:
+  - Content-Type: application/x-www-form-urlencoded
 - Body:
+  - Webpage of the product you're trying to delete

 Response components:
-- Status code:
+- Status code: 302
 - Headers:
+  - Content-Type: text/HTML
 - Body:
+  - Back to the homepage

 ### Submit a new review for a product